This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 Your child's healthcare provider will ask about your child's symptoms and how long he has had them.
-He will also ask if there are any family members with depression.
-He will ask about your child's health and any medicines he takes.
-He may ask how your child is doing in school.
-Tell him about your child's relationships with teachers and friends, and about any stressful events in his life.
+He or she will also ask if there are any family members with depression.
+Tell your child's healthcare provider about your child's health and any medicines he takes.
+He or she may ask how your child is doing in school.
+Tell him or her about your child's relationships with teachers and friends, and about any stressful events in his life.

 How is depression treated?

 - Therapy may be used to treat your child's depression.
 A therapist will help your child learn to cope with his thoughts and feelings.
 This can be done alone or in a group.
 It may also be done with family members.

 - Antidepressant medicine may be given to improve or balance your child's mood.
 Your child may need to take this medicine for several weeks before he begins to feel better.
 Tell his healthcare provider about any problems your child has with his medicine.
 The kind or amount of medicine may have to be changed.
 Some medicines used to treat depression may increase the risk of suicide in some children.

 How can I support my child?

 - Watch your child carefully for any behavior changes.
 Talk to your child's healthcare provider if you have concerns or questions about your child's behavior.
 Children with depression have an increased risk for suicide.

 - Take your child to his appointments as directed.
-If your child cannot come to an appointment, reschedule as soon as possible.
+If you cannot make it to an appointment, reschedule as soon as possible.